 Yet Europe is a relevant instrument to secure trade and market access in the emerging economies and Portugal should actively support negotiations on international free-trade agreements since they would certainly provide more opportunities in order to promote exports as well as to attract inward investment.

 Indeed, the cases of Colombia and Peru show how important free-trade agreements can boost economic bilateral relations.
 Brussels is currently negotiating free-trade agreements with Canada, India, Malaysia, Singapore, Ukraine as well as Southeast Asian nations in ASEAN and the Gulf Cooperation Council.
 The Portuguese economic diplomacy would certainly benefit if the list became more extensive.

 Last but not the least, on different occasions, Paulo Portas had said that the work of the ambassadors will be scrutinized, measured and will have to produce results.
 It is unclear exactly when and how this exercise of diplomatic accountability will be done.
 But in order to avoid a rather subjective scrutiny, the Minister for Foreign Affairs should devise a clear evaluation grid, which must have into account the specificities of each diplomatic post.

 Overall, it is too early to say what will be in the end the substantive impact of Portas’ economic diplomacy.
 At first glance, the changes that he wishes to implement seem to match the right strategy.
 Time will tell if it is so.

-This story originally appeared in IPRIS Viewspoints, January 2012.
+This story first appeared in IPRIS Viewspoints, January 2012.